Redistricting roundup for the 11-state Midwest

 “Rather, we start with the existing districts, changing them as necessary to remedy the constitutional defect [caused by population shifts over the past 10 years] by applying politically neutral redistricting principles.”

-As of June, close to 20 percent of the members of the Minnesota Legislature (39 state senators and representatives) had announced plans to retire at the end of the biennium.
+By June 2022, close to 20 percent of the members of the Minnesota Legislature (39 state senators and representatives) had announced plans to retire at the end of the biennium.
 One reason for this high number: the redrawn political maps threw incumbents into new districts and/or into races against one another.

 Nebraska: Changes reflect big shifts in population — rural to urban